weisdd/lfgw/README.md

 ## Current limitations

-* there's no OIDC callback, so it can only proxy requests that already have a jwt token;
+* there's no OIDC callback, so it can only proxy requests that already have a jwt token.
-* other modes (POSITIVE_REGEXP, NEGATIVE_REGEXP, NAMESPACE) are deprecated.

 ## TODO